bijancot/onlyme/content/posts/want-to-create-diagram-check-these-2-apps.md

 and here is the recap of that's two tools

 ## app.dgrm.net
 so we start with the serious diagram tools.
 It's easy to use, really straight forward and you can make a flow chart easly.
-And it's keep getting better with auto focus export image so you dont need to adjust it by your self
+Easy to use and auto focus export image so you dont need to adjust it by your self

 ![app.dgrm.net](https://is3.cloudhost.id/panji-doc/app-drgm "app.drgm.net look like this, try it by your self at the link above")
+<figcaption align = "center"><b><a href="app.drgm.net">app.drgm.net</a> look like this</b></figcaption></br>

 **The Pro**
 - it's open source